xubingyue/avocadodb/Documentation/Books/Manual/Architecture/WriteAheadLog.md

 Write-ahead log
 ===============
-The Write-ahead log is part of the MMFiles storage engine; This doesn't apply to your ArangoDB if you are running with the [RocksDB](../Administration/Configuration/RocksDB.md) storage engine.
+The Write-ahead log is part of the MMFiles storage engine; This doesn't apply to your AvocadoDB if you are running with the [RocksDB](../Administration/Configuration/RocksDB.md) storage engine.

-Starting with version 2.2 ArangoDB stores all data-modification operation in its write-ahead log.
+Starting with version 2.2 AvocadoDB stores all data-modification operation in its write-ahead log.
 The write-ahead log is sequence of append-only files containing all the write operations that were executed on the server.